IBM/ursprung/README.md

 indicates that the plugin has been successfully loaded.

 ```
-audit dispatcher initialized with q_depth=99999 and 2 active plugins
+audit dispatcher initialized with q_depth=99999 and 1 active plugins
 ```

-Note that on CentOS you might have to set SELinux into permissive mode (or disable it) if you get errors that prevent auditd from accessing the plugin executable.
+Note that on CentOS, you might see 2 active plugins as the `sedispatch` auditd plugin might be enabled by default.
+You may also have to set SELinux into permissive mode (or disable it) if you get errors that prevent auditd from accessing the plugin executable.
 To temporarily set SELinux to permissive mode, run